khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

     ii) SBERT

    SBERT solves the problem of inference computation by producing sentence embeddings instead of doing inference computation for very sentence pair comparison.
-SBERTdoes this by processing one sentence at a time and the apply mean pooling (BERT outputs token embeddings consisting of 512768- dimensional vectors.
+SBERT does this by processing one sentence at a time and the apply mean pooling (BERT outputs token embeddings consisting of 512 768- dimensional vectors.
 The mean pooling function compresses that data into a single 768-dimensional vector) on the final output layer to produce a sentence embedding.
    Moreover, SBERT is fine-tuned on sentence pairs dataset/s using siamese architecture which can be thought of as running two identical BERTs in parallel